The Ultimate Urban Travel Photography Workshop (4-Day Workshop)

 What will you learn?

-You will learn how to plan and prepare for your photographic travels in a way that will help ensure that you come home with great images.
+You will learn how to plan and prepare for your photographic travels in a way that will help insure that you come home with great images.

-- Learn what kind of cameras, lenses, and equipment are available and best suited for travel photography.
+Learn what kinds of cameras, lenses, and equipment are available and best suited for travel photography.

 Learn how to take your photography to the next level, regardless of whether you are a beginner, an enthusiast, or a professional photographer.